gitarcode/rules/README.md

 This repository collects community-contributed `.gitar/rules/*.md` files that define actions like commenting, labeling, assigning reviewers, and more - all written in natural language.

-**Use these examples as-is or modify them to match your project's needs.**

 ## What is Gitar?

 [Gitar](https://gitar.ai) is CI for the age of AI.
 Create automated workflows using natural language specified in `.gitar/rules/*.md` files.
 When conditions are met, Gitar automatically executes actions - no code required.
 [Learn more](https://docs.gitar.ai/working-with-gitar#repository-rules).